-The P66 zone will assist Triton in establishing TMG as a new global graphite-industry benchmark, by aiming to offer the world's lowest cost and most diversified graphite product range together with the longevity of a reliable supply of high quality flake graphite.
+Triton has a unique diversity of flake ranges and the Company continues working towards near term revenue with the YXGC joint ventures.
+Triton intends establishing TMG as a new global graphite-industry benchmark, by aiming to offer the world's lowest cost and most diversified graphite product range and becoming a long term reliable supplier.